Monday, February 27, 2023

 Dir - Jane Schoenbrun

 A fascinating, ambiguous, mumblecore debut from non-binary filmmaker Jane Schoenbrun, We're All Going to the World's Fair is a deliberately challenging work that explores the deep psychological need for connection amongst the introverted.
-Told almost exclusively through Creepypasta-esque, faux-YouTube videos with occasional long, hand held camera, single takes, Schoenbrun still manages to create something visually and surrealy captivating.
-This is enhanced by a low-key indie soundtrack from singer-songwriter Alex G as well as ambient soundscapes that give everything a hypnotic tone that is very appropriate for a story that focuses on people spending untold amounts of hours zoning out to internet content.
-Certain elements temporarily break up the tranquil spell, crossing over quite extremely into the absurd which causes a combination of knee-jerk laughter and unsettling chills for the viewer.
-It is a movie where virtually anything can happen at any moment in the most unorthodox of manners, something that far more contemporary works in the horror genre can take a lesson or two from.
+Told almost exclusively through Creepypasta-esque, faux-YouTube videos with occasional long, hand held camera single takes, Schoenbrun still manages to create something visually and surrealy captivating.
+This is enhanced by a low-key indie soundtrack from singer-songwriter Alex G as well as ambient soundscapes that give everything a hypnotic tone that is appropriate for a story that focuses on people spending untold amounts of hours zoning out to internet content.
+Certain elements temporarily break up the tranquil spell, crossing over extremely into the absurd which causes a combination of knee-jerk laughter and unsettling chills for the viewer.
+It is a movie that is so calmly assured yet deliberately challenging that anything can happen at any moment in the most unorthodox of manners; something that far more contemporary films in the horror genre can take a lesson or two from.

 Monday, February 13, 2023